-- Wash in a washing machine with completely cold water on gentle cycle.
+- Machine wash with only cold water on delicate cycle.

-Amish Handmade Quilt Facts
+Amish Handmade Quilt Trivia